geovanisouza92/tex-base/README.md

 # TeX base files for document writing

-This is an basic structure for document writing using TeX / LaTeX.
+This is an basic structure for document writing using TeX / LaTeX in brazilian ABNT-2 patterns.